 In the event that the IP address your server uses in responding to requests for passive connections is not routable via the Internet, you'll need to enter your public IP address in the Passive IP field.

-That's it.
 We hope we were able to explain the difference between active and passive FTP in a manner you could easily understand.